How do I get my kids to eat well?

 1. Make a Transition Smoothie: Being bold and extra green on your first smoothie attempt will not win new green smoothie lovers.
 Baby steps are the key to making a smooth transition to developing a taste for greens in your child’s smoothie.
 So make those first few smoothies creamy with a lot of fruit and just a hint of green veggies.
 Then with each smoothie you serve, add a little less fruit and a little more green leaves.
 Also a little less juice and milk and a lot more filtered water.
 Your goal is to pack in your child’s daily needs for green vegetables.

 1 cup frozen mixed berries (the more berries you add, the more purple it looks)

 1 cup low-fat milk

 Hint: Make yourself a more green smoothie, and they may wonder why their smoothie is not the same color as yours.
 It worked for me, but may not work for all kids.

 2. Be a Model Smoothie Drinker: I was guilty of not getting my daily green veggies, so it’s no surprise that greens were not in my child’s daily eating habits.
-Now that I am drinking my green smoothie for breakfast everyday, I am leading by example for my child.
+Now that I am drinking my green smoothie for breakfast everyday (I get most of my recipes from our sister website Simple Green Smoothies), I am leading by example for my child.
 Green smoothie drinking is no longer an option, but a routine and healthy lifestyle choice in our household.

 3. Start a Smoothie Race: Kids love a challenge, and a smoothie race is a great way for you and your child to gulp those nutrient packed smoothies down super fast.
 This is the best fast food you could ever have.
 My daughter, husband or I say,”Smoothie Race!” and we all know the race is on.
 After a few sips, we put our cups together to see who is in the lead.
 This is actually a great motivator for adults to finish their smoothies quickly before they go off to work.